horvbalint/robogo/README.md

 <a name="routesSection"></a>
 ## Routes

 In this section you can find the description of the endpoints that are created by robogo.
-All of the routes are prefixed with the path that was used, when [the routes were registered in Express using the GenerateRoutes method](#install).
+All of the routes are prefixed with the path that was used, when [the routes were registered in Express using the GenerateRoutes method](#installSection).
 So in this example '/api'.

+It is recommended to use this package's frontend helper [robolt](TODO), that will hide the complexity of the routes.

 <a name="createRoutes"></a>
 ### Create routes